leobudima/elogii-blog/content/how-to-improve-fleet-dispatching.md

 Each fleet dispatcher’s engagements are specific to their industry.

-For instance, public-transit dispatchers need to pay attention to traffic patterns.
+For instance, public transit dispatchers need to pay attention to traffic patterns.
 But they don't typically approve expenses for drivers and they don’t need to adjust work orders.

-On the other hand, [**HVAC dispatchers**](https://elogii.com/blog/hvac-dispatching/) have to adjust work orders and help with vehicle maintenance scheduling.
+On the other hand, [**HVAC dispatchers**](https://elogii.com/blog/hvac-dispatching/) have to adjust work orders and help with the vehicle maintenance schedules.

 Also, depending on the size of a company, dispatchers can share people management responsibilities with other employees.